victoriarog/article-app/README.md

 More profound and fuller coverage tests would also be beneficial if more time to delve deeper into familiarising myself with testing libraries was available.

+Some issues with Search component arise due to the act that article text is made through "Lorem Ipsum generator", so sometimes it skews the results due to having a lot of fake Latin resembling words or letter combinations from titles/undertitles.